Jury trial postponed until January for Pine Bluff woman accused of killing Pea Ridge police officer

-BENTONVILLE -- A circuit judge granted a defense attorney's request to postpone for six months the jury trial for a woman accused of killing a Pea Ridge police officer.
+BENTONVILLE -- A Benton County circuit judge granted Friday a request by the defense to postpone for six months the jury trial for a woman accused of killing a Pea Ridge police officer.

 She's accused of killing officer Kevin Apple on June 26, 2021.